Viral haemorrhagic fevers

 Reservoir for viral haemorrhagic fevers

-The reservoir for LF virus is a rodent known as the multimammate rat of the genus Mastomys.
+• The reservoir for Lassa virus is a rodent known as the multimammate rat of the genus Mastomys.

 Mode of transmission of viral haemorrhagic fevers

-Transmission of the VHFs depends on the type of virus:
+Transmission of the VHFs depends on the causative agent and disease:

-• CCHF virus is transmitted by the bite of infective Hyalomma spp. ticks.
+• CCHF virus is transmitted by the bite of infective Hyalomma spp. ticks or contact with infected animals.
 Ticks are believed to acquire the virus by transovarian transmission or from animal hosts.
 Nosocomial spread to medical workers in contact with infected blood or secretions has been observed.
 Slaughtering of infected animals is also linked to some infections.

 Period of communicability of viral haemorrhagic fevers